fenilgmehta/Context-Search-fms/README.md

   -O OUTPUT_SEGMENT_SEPARATOR, --output-segment-separator OUTPUT_SEGMENT_SEPARATOR
                                 String to separate the output segments which matched the pattern --cmd CMD                     Command to use to read the input file and to write the output to stdout.
-Insert {} in the command to insert file name, e.g. "pdftotext {} -" -D, --debug                   Print debug information
+Insert {} in the command WITHOUT quotes to insert file name, e.g. "pdftotext {} -" -D, --debug                   Print debug information

 Enjoy the program :)